 Here’s an example: Avery loves writing sci-fi stories.
 Several years ago, one of her self-published books got noticed by a small publishing house, and for the last several years she’s been publishing books regularly and making a pretty decent second income from them.
 Then, without much notice, the small publishing company goes out of business and all her book sales dry up.
 Avery’s sad to see the income go, but she’s so in love with writing sci-fi stories that there’s no way she’d let that stop her from writing.

 Of course, all this isn’t to say that a side project that’s instrumental in addition to being primarily intrinsically motivating is bad.
 Quite the opposite—I think it’s actually better to have a side project that’s both intrinsically motivating and instrumental.
 In fact, there are plenty of passionate and successful side projects that are slightly more instrumental than intrinsically motivating.

 But, in the long run, activities that are primarily intrinsically motivating tend to last the longest and be the most rewarding.

 The key to establishing a genuine and lasting side project seems to be passion, but unfortunately it can be hard to find a set of activities we’re truly passionate about, in part because most of us aren’t very clear on what exactly passion is.

 But the idea of passion has been pretty well studied in the psychology research literature.
-And that work suggest that passion is a strong inclination toward an activity that is enjoyable, important, and something we can invest significant time and energy into.
+And that work suggests that passion is a strong inclination toward an activity that is enjoyable, important, and something we can invest significant time and energy into.
 Additionally, passionate activities tend to become a part of our identity (via consistent routines) and can be split into those that we do largely for their own sake and those that we do primarily because they lead to some other outcomes.